slerman12/Help-me/3-Disproof.md

 The demand put on me was more excessive than any word other than "slavery" summarizes:

 1. Find yet another advisor
-   - The amount of work to get into Chenliang's group was huge and far from instantaneous, I had to work for free under him until I submitted a top-venue conference paper and some time after as well, while in the middle of recovering from the benzo-brain damage and chemical waterboarding torture.
+   - The amount of work to get into Chenliang's group in my 3rd year was huge and far from instantaneous, I had to work for free under him concurrently with the Med Center (working there) until I submitted a top-venue conference paper and some time after as well, while in the middle of recovering from the benzo-brain damage and chemical waterboarding torture.
 So I already had to find a new advisor once in my 3rd year, proven a huge undertaking, and had to suddenly again in my 6th year, an unpaid work of indefinite undignifying duration forced a second time on a 6th-year student, and both advisors bailed for reasons that were their own fault.
 3. Find new source of funding
 4. Re-take a six-month review
 5. Do my thesis (since my advisor and PI both said I was ready, even though I said I wasn't), or: